Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Charge creation and Multiple Scattering Expansions

-For definitiness and future reference, let us recall the wave equations for a ``particle'' impinging on a one dimensional barrier.
-Note we will mostly be dealing in this paper with a barrier, that we discriminate from a step, which is by far the case that has most often been considered in studies of the Klein paradox.\ In the barrier case, the potential is appreciably different from zero in a region $0<x<L$, where $L\ $is the barrier width.
-The simplest case to treat is the rectangular barrier defined by
+We are interested in this work by the dynamics of a relativistic \textquotedblleft particle\textquotedblright\ impinging on a one dimensional static barrier of width $L$.
+The barrier should be discriminated from the step, which is by far the case that has most often been considered in studies of the Klein paradox.
+The relevant wave equations for spin-0 and spin-1/2 particles are recalled in Appdx A.